Helen Chupco

-Helen Chupco (Seminole-Muscogee; 1919-2004) was a Methodist missionary, who twice served as president of the Women's Society of Christian Service for the United Methodist Church's Oklahoma Indian Mission.
+Helen Chupco (Muscogee/Seminole 1919-2004) was a Methodist missionary, who twice served as president of the Women's Society of Christian Service for the United Methodist Church's Oklahoma Indian Mission.
 She was elected to the board and served as a vice president to Church Women United in the 1970s.
-Chupco was also the co-founder of the Tulsa Indian Center.
-She was one of the first women to serve on the Muscogee Nation National Council when it was reorganized in the 1970s and served for twenty-three years as a councilwoman.
+Chupco was also the cofounder of the Tulsa Indian Center.
+She was one of the first women to serve on the Muscogee Nation National Council when it was reorganized in the 1970s and served for 23 years as a councilwoman.
 In 1992, she was recognized by the Oklahoma State Senate for her tribal leadership.

 Early life

 Helen Louise Palmer was born on March 10, 1919, in Holdenville, Oklahoma, to Bessie (née McCosar) and Billy Palmer.
 She was one of seven children, including three brothers, Louis, Houston and Kenneth, as well as three sisters Martha, Lucy, and Betty.
 Her mother was Muscogee and her father was Seminole.
 Palmer grew up participating in both tribal communities, and learned the Muscogee language.
 When she began attending public school, she learned English by having an interpreter help her, as the classes were taught solely in English.
 After completing her primary education in a rural school near Holdenville, Palmer was sent to further her education at Chilocco Indian School and then returned to complete her secondary schooling at Holdenville High School.
 After graduation, she enrolled in Hills Business University in Oklahoma City.